Other-People-UCSD/Pink-Currents/_posts/2021-06-07-blame-and-balm-interview.md

 <strong>Q: How did experiences like these change the way you interacted with the greater world?</strong>

-A: How I interact with the world is based on the knowledge that there are many different sides to someone — but that doesn't make them false or invalidated.
+<strong>A:</strong> How I interact with the world is based on the knowledge that there are many different sides to
+someone — but that doesn't make them false or invalidated.
 Rather, we all choose to show sides of ourselves that we want to.
 In my family, there's often a need to put on some kind of front.
 Often my older family members put up a front to establish their historical traditions while it’s